explainers-by-googlers/cross-origin-storage/README.md

 The permission prompt must clearly convey that the user agent is granting access to shared files.
 The goal is to strike a balance between providing sufficient technical details and maintaining user-friendly simplicity.

+> [!IMPORTANT]
+> We envision user agents to enrich permission prompts based on the hashes.
+For example, a user agent could know that a file identified by a given hash is a well-known AI model and optionally surface this information to the user in the permission prompt and user agent settings UI.

 An **access permission** will be shown every time the `navigator.crossOriginStorage.requestFileHandles(hashes)` method is called _without_ the `create` option set to `true`, which can happen to check for existence of files and to obtain the handles to then get the actual files.

 Accessing files requires [transient activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation).
 Storing files can happen at any time and doesn't require [user activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation).

 Each of the `FileSystemFileHandle` objects in the resulting sequence of `FileSystemFileHandle` objects that the developer obtains when `create` is set to `true` can only be used for writing.
 Trying to call `FileSystemFileHandle.getFile()` would fail with a `NotAllowed` `DOMException`.

 Following an initial required permission, user agents can decide to allow access on every following visit, or to explicitly ask upon each access attempt.
+If an origin itself has stored the file before, the user agent can decide to not show a prompt if the same origin requests access to the file again.

 If the user grants permission for subsequent visits, a change in the order of the hashes in the `hashes` array doesn't matter when accessing the same set of files.
 It's also allowed to request reading access to just a subset of previously accessed files without triggering another permission prompt.

-If an origin itself has stored the file before, the user agent can decide to not show a prompt if the same origin requests access to the file again.
+If the user has disallowed access to COS by clicking **Block** or **Never allow** or similar in the permission prompt, the developer can always fall back to traditional ways of obtaining files over the network, like `fetch()` or `XMLHttpRequest`, or possibly cached versions of the files in the Cache API or IndexedDB.
+The permission can be reset to the initial state using the user agent's site settings UI.

 If the user agent knows that the file exists, it can customize the permission prompt to differentiate the existence check and the access prompt.